UpGado/upgado.github.io/_posts/2018-07-21-turn-your-spectra-into-music.md

 {% include figure.html file="/imgs/spc2.png" description="Figure 2: Absorption spectra of some weird complex human tissue" %}

+Ever wonder what these spectra would sound like?
+Well.. at least I did.
+The goal is simple: make a sound that is representative of the characteristics and important features of spectra.
+Luckily, I live with TWO homies who study music.
+But honestly, let's see what I can make now.
+Maybe I'll solicit their help for making the sound to resemble "good" music.

 {% include mailchimp.html source="spc1" %}